May 2, 2021

 My conviction is that in the life to come, God prunes away the bad in all of us and brings us to wholly abide in him so that our joy is complete.

-Historical background information in this post is drawn primarily from Social-Science Commentary on the Gospel of John, see link below, pages 233-234.
+Note: Historical background information in this post is drawn primarily from Bruce Malina and Richard Rohrbaugh, Social-Science Commentary on the Gospel of John, pages 233-234; and the writings of Amy-Jill Levine, et. al. See below.

 John 15:1-8 (NRSV)